Oliver-Tautz/ISY_MUSIC/baselines.md

     * broader scope ("general ai")
     * deadline **30.09** for round 2, round 1 already finished.
     * [details](http://www.sis.pitt.edu/lersais/conference/cogmi/2021/calls.html)
+    * explicitely call for "We invite original research papers that have not been previously published and are not currently under review for publication elsewhere."
+    * I cant find someone to email to, but i can open a submission.

 * IEEE Signal Processing Society
     * journal, so no dealine i think?